 If you are legally on someone’s property, they are responsible for any damages you may suffer due to their dog.
 This rule is stated in (AL) Code § 3-6-1.
 This rule says that the property owner is liable for your injuries if you’re legally on someone’s property and their dog bites you without incitement.

-The law also declares the owner liable for damages caused to someone on their property “immediately before” the attack and “pursued therefrom” by the dog.
+Alabama dog bit laws also declare the owner liable for damages caused to someone on their property “immediately before” the attack and “pursued therefrom” by the dog.
 Even if a dog chases you off the owner’s property, the owner still may be responsible for damages incurred in the attack.

 Dog bite laws can be confusing.
-If you’re searching for clarity after suffering from an attack, call the Huntsville dog bite lawyers of Belt, Bruner & Barnett, P.C. to learn more about the statutes governing these cases.
+If you’re searching for clarity after suffering from an attack, call a dog bite injury lawyer from Belt, Bruner & Barnett, P.C. to learn more about the statutes governing these cases.

 Negligence refers to a person acting in a way that a reasonable person would not in a specific situation.
 The opposite is also true.
 Negligence also refers to someone failing to act when a reasonable person would have.
 This standard usually applies to the dog’s previous behavior in dog bite cases.
 For example, if a dog has bitten someone, its owner has reason to know of its dangerous behavior.